 What is total capsulectomy?

-Total capsulectomy is a surgical procedure to remove the unwanted breast implant and the surrounding scar tissue capsules.
-The surgeon makes an incision on the scar tissues to extract the implant, following which the capsule material is removed separately.
+A Capsulectomy is a surgical procedure to remove the unwanted breast implant and the surrounding scar tissue capsules.
+The surgeon for your capsulectomy in Bloomfield Township makes an incision on the scar tissues to extract the implant, following which the capsule material is removed separately.
 This method allows for the complete removal of the breast implant and scar tissues, leaving nothing behind.

 Remove the entire capsule; not just the implant